Viki-coding/ADHD-Self-Assessment/README.md

 We took a systematic and structural approach to manually test each page to ensure it functions correctly and to help identify potential bugs.
 We created a specific testing template to ensure and re-check all aspects of the quiz were working correctly as specified with expected and actual outcomes using a methodical approach.
 We did final testing on the deployed site.

 <h3>Test Evaluation Sheet:</h3>
+● Testing: Validation of Python, Bugs, Input testing, User Stories, (Optional: Automated Testing)

 As shown in the evaluation sheet below we navigated around our site and tested all available features to ensure they were working as intended.

 <h2>Lighthouse Testing</h2>
 <h2>BUGS</h2>
 <u>Solved Bugs</u>
-I came across many bugs while testing the quiz, from missing semi-colons to the reset button not being contained within the centre of the quiz box due to styling errors that were fixed and rectified.
-I put the HTML and CSS code through W3CValidator and fixed all warnings that were shown.
-Having chrome development tool open while creating code and inspect console log was very helping with some aspects of the bug finding.
+I came across many bugs while testing the quiz, from missing semi-colons to indenting incorrectly.
+Using the python code checker while writing the code helped to higlight these.
 It was also helpful breaking down the problem and  thinking logically - what’s working, what’s not to be able to focus in on the issue.

-One challenging bug was
+While doing some testing I had been quickly entering name or letters without using an uppercase for the first name, so during a systematic check when I did capitalise my first name the following error was displayed.
+On looking at my code I discovered I used .upper() method rather than .lower() Once amended it worked.
 <img width="475" alt="Capital V not being accepted" src="https://github.com/user-attachments/assets/507826cf-1200-4224-ae3f-4647ff561ae1">

 <img width="576" alt="incorrect  upper for response" src="https://github.com/user-attachments/assets/3ae5859f-9d31-4e50-9e00-b7bcf0226610">

 <img width="528" alt="Repeating response bug" src="https://github.com/user-attachments/assets/c9498de7-f850-4c61-a444-e2689d3441e0">
+Unlike other quizes where there are a few options to choose from I just wanted to display the same survey/questionaire responses.
+I amended the correct iteration variable and it now works well.

 <img width="545" alt="Results showing incorrect score due to wrong to from scores" src="https://github.com/user-attachments/assets/ba33d17c-2a87-4a99-b1ff-a8a3f31bbcd8">
+On testing I entered 'e' on all my responses which should of displayed the print message that I had a high likelhood of having ADHD when in fact it displayed to me that I had 'mild' symtoms.
+When looking at my code I had only used >= to scores rather than a range.
+Once I fixed this it worked correctly.

 <img width="1034" alt="all questions and answers displayed" src="https://github.com/user-attachments/assets/913b3d1c-fec2-4d0c-824f-14ce5144a907">
+I did not iterate through my questions and options correctly and just got dumped all the questions at once.
+After watching many a youtube video I finally figured it out and it worked correctly.